albannablade123/Zettabyte_Backend_challenge/README.md

 # Zettabyte_Backend_challenge

 This is a submission for Zettabyte backend challenge.
+The stack used is NodeJs, Express and Mongoose to access mongodb database.

 ## Setting Up
 Git clone the repository and then install dependencies by running